 - Eye-hand coordination.
 The ability to use visual information to direct and monitor the movement of the hands

 - Visual Perception.
-Skills that include recognizing letters written on a page, comprehending what's happening in a story, and remembering details about what is read
+Skills for recognizing letters, reading comprehension, and remembering details about what they read

 Signs Your Child May Have a Vision Problem